jueves, 28 de noviembre de 1991

 This was my life:

-Let the sunny days
+Let the sunny days pass,

-Forget the word love
+Forget the word love,

-and endure the indissoluble silence
+endure the indissoluble silence

 of passionate dreams.

-Find every foolish step
+At every foolish step I found

-the alternative of not facing me
+the alternative of not facing myself

-face to face and meaningless to my existence
+face to face, meaningless to my existence—

-innate, frequent, unattended
+innate, frequent, unattended,

-to feed my bursts of anguish
+to feed my bursts of anguish,

 (Pintura del artista ruso